- Postdoctoral Fellowship, Yale University 2006-2008

 - Natural Language Processing (NLP)

-Matthew Scotch is Associate Professor of Biomedical Informatics in the College of Health Solutions and Assistant Director of the Biodesign Center for Environmental Health Engineering at Arizona State University.
+Matthew Scotch is an associate professor of biomedical informatics in the College of Health Solutions and assistant director of the Biodesign Center for Environmental Health Engineering at Arizona State University.
 His research focuses on the theory and application of phylogeography to study the migration of zoonotic RNA viruses with a particular interest in influenza A viruses.
 Work in his lab includes the integration, analysis, and presentation of viral genetics for public health/animal health surveillance.

-Current projects include studying approaches to advance phylogeography models in order to identify climate, population, and genetic factors that support viral spread (funding: NIH/NLM R01LM012080) and geospatial metadata in virus sequence databases and approaches to include observation error for virus phylogeography (funding: NIH/NIAID R01AI117011).
+Current projects include studying approaches to advance phylogeography models and geospatial metadata in virus sequence databases for virus surveillance (funding: NIH/NIAID R01AI117011) and analysis of viruses from wastewater using bioinformatics (funding: NIH/NLM 1R01LM013129).

 His lab group is also interested in the molecular epidemiology of zoonotic viruses including the amplification and sequencing of influenza A genes for studying spread among avian and human hosts.